TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

 The three parameters :code:`$formName`, :code:`$action` and :code:`$formInstanceName` can be arbitrary strings, but they should make the form token as specific as possible.
-For different forms (e.g. BE user setup and editing a tt_content record) or different records (with different UIDs) from the same table, those values should be different.
+For different forms (for example backend user setup and editing a tt_content record) or different records (with different UIDs) from the same table, those values should be different.

 For editing a tt_content record, the call could look like this: